Total Pageviews

 Octomore 6.3 Edition (258)

 The make up of peat is different in different parts of Scotland and thereby influences the flavour of the whisky differently.
-For example, there are very few trees on the Orkney islands so there are no tree roots in the peat making it lighter and quicker to burn.
+There are very few trees on the Orkney islands so there are no tree roots in the peat making it lighter and quicker to burn.
 Whiskies from this area, like Highland Park, tend to have a lighter smoky flavour than Islay malts.

 No comments: